Upper Bounds on the Capacities of Noncontrollable Finite-State Channels with/without Feedback

-These upper bounds, however, can not be easily evaluated because the source sets are too general to be specified with few parameters.
-To develop simpler expressions for upper bounds, we need define the following sources in a similar way to that in~\cite{Huang09}.
+These upper bounds, however, can not be easily evaluated because the source sets are too general to be specified with a few parameters.
+To develop simpler expressions for upper bounds, we need to define the following sources in a similar way to those in~\cite{Huang09}.

-\begin{definition} Assume that the \textbf{$\emph{\textbf{u}}$-delayed output feedback~(FB)} $Y^{t-u-1}$, and the \textbf{$\emph{\textbf{v}}$-delayed state information~(SI)} $S_0^{t-v-1}$ are available at the source just before the emission of $X_t$~(see Fig. \ref{fbfsmc}).
-Then the channel input $X_t$ could be selected according to a preset conditional probability law $\textrm{Pr}\!\left(x_t\!\left|x^{t-1},s_0^{t-v-1},y^{t-u-1}\right.\!\right)$.
+\begin{definition} Assume that the \textbf{$\emph{u}$-delayed output feedback~(FB)} $Y^{t-u-1}$, and the \textbf{$\emph{v}$-delayed state information~(SI)} $S_0^{t-v-1}$ are available at the source just before the emission of $X_t$~(see Fig.~\ref{figFBFSC}).
+Then the channel input $X_t$ could be selected according to a preset conditional probability law ${\rm Pr}\!\left(x_t\!\left|x^{t-1},s_0^{t-v-1},y^{t-u-1}\right.\!\right)$.
 All such input processes $\left\{X_t\right\}$ are described by a set $\mathcal{P}(u,v)$, i.e.,

-In words, $\mathcal{P}(u,v)$ represents the set of all sources~(channel inputs) with $u$-delayed FB and $v$-delayed SI. \ding {113} \end{definition}
+In other words, $\mathcal{P}(u,v)$ represents the set of all sources~(channel inputs) with $u$-delayed FB and $v$-delayed SI. \ding {113} \end{definition}

 Note that the delays $u$ and $v$ are both non-negative.
 An important subclass of sources from $\mathcal{P}(u,v)$, called conditional Markov source, is defined as follows.